Equivalence and Conditional Independence in Atomic Sheaf Logic: Discussion and related work

-It is also plausible that the logical view of the atomic equivalence and conditional independence relations in the Schanuel topos could be useful in applications of the equivalent category of nominal sets.
-In that guise, the atomic equivalence relation of Proposition~\ref{proposition:schanuel-equivalence} is the equivalence relation of being in the same orbit.
-The special case of Proposition~\ref{proposition:schanuel-conditional-independence} corresponding to unconditional independence is the relation of \emph{separatedness} ($\mathsf{supp}(x) \cap \mathsf{supp}(y) = \emptyset$).
-The full conditional independence relation is a relative notion of separatedness, which appears in~\cite{simpsonA}, but has not been much utilised..
+The category $\mathbf{Nom}$ of nominal sets of Gabbay and Pitts~\cite{GabP,pitts} has found applications to reasoning about \emph{names} in computer science.
+The monograph~\cite{pitts} presents many examples of such applications, together with pointers to the literature.
+One prominent application area is reasoning about abstract syntax for languages involving operators that bind variables.

-The paper~\cite{simpsonA} has other close connections with the present work.
-Its notion of \emph{local independence structure with local independent products} is actually equivalent to the independent pullback structure of Section~\ref{section:independent-pullbacks}, but with a much more involved axiomatisation in terms of fibred monoidal structure.
-In this paper, we have swept this structure under the rug.
-Nevertheless, any category with independent pullbacks possesses a derived fibred monoidal structure, whose lifting to the category of atomic sheaves, via the methods of~\cite{day}, provides a potential alternative perspective on conditional independence.
-It seems likely that the subsheaves $\Indep_{\Sh{A},\Sh{B}|\Sh{C}} \subseteq \Sh{A} \times \Sh{B} \times \Sh{C}$, which we use to model conditional independence, can be generated as instances of monoidal structure in the slice category over $\Sh{C}$.
+As mentioned in Section~\ref{section:Schanuel}, the category $\mathbf{Nom}$ is equivalent to the Schanuel topos, and so the relations of equivalence and conditional independence defined in Section~\ref{section:Schanuel} can be transferred to $\mathbf{Nom}$.
+In $\mathbf{Nom}$, the atomic equivalence relation of Proposition~\ref{proposition:schanuel-equivalence} is the equivalence relation of being in the same orbit.
+The special case of Proposition~\ref{proposition:schanuel-conditional-independence} corresponding to the relation of unconditional independence $x \Indep y$ is the relation of \emph{separatedness} ($\mathsf{supp}(x) \cap \mathsf{supp}(y) = \emptyset$), which is a central relation of interest in the literature on nominal sets.
+The full conditional independence relation $x \Indep y \Cond z$ is then a \emph{relative} notion of separatedness ($\mathsf{supp}(x) \cap \mathsf{supp}(y) \subseteq \mathsf{supp}(z)$), which first appeared in~\cite{simpsonA}.
+We believe that the atomic logic of equivalence and conditional independence developed in the present paper may, when transported to $\mathbf{Nom}$, provide a convenient setting for reasoning about syntax with variable binding.
+Let us illustrate this using the untyped $\lambda$-calculus as an example.